 Ecosystems change naturally as well as due to human intervention.
 Species ranges expand and contract, and some species become extinct.
 Sometimes these changes fundamentally impact the diversity and function of local communities.
 Documenting large shifts in species' abundance and ranges requires data from entire biogeographic provinces.
-Most datasets, however, originate from individual researchers and cover local scales.
+Most datasets; however, originate from individual researchers and cover local scales.
 These efforts represent only a small part of the full evidence which could be brought to bear upon any given research question.
 If we could combine the millions of vegetation plots, botanical inventories, and specimens collected since the birth of plant ecology in the late 1800s, we would have an enormous baseline database for addressing questions on plant diversity and distributions that have not been addressed before.

-We will bring together:
+This Working Group will bring together:

-1. leading collectors and managers of botanical survey and inventory data
+- Leading collectors and managers of botanical survey and inventory data

-3. ecologists doing synthetic research across scales
+- Ecologists doing synthetic research across scales

-This work is supported by the National Center for Ecological Analysis and Synthesis, a Center funded by NSF (Grant #EF-0553768), the University of California, Santa Barbara, and the State of California and the iPlant Collaborative.
+This work is supported by the National Center for Ecological Analysis and Synthesis, a Center funded by NSF (Grant #EF-0553768), the University of California, Santa Barbara, the State of California and the iPlant Collaborative.